AlexxNica/posthelper-desktop/README.md

-# posthelper-desktop
+# posthelper
-Desktop version of PostHelper based on nw.js
+Tiny utilty for tiny needs of post employees